Literacy & Reading

 If you have any questions or queries, please contact Mrs Mohomed, Senior Assistant Headteacher and Literacy Lead on kmohomed@lighthall.co.uk or the Library Manager Mrs Klejdysz on hklejdysz@lighthall.co.uk

 In key stage 3, all students follow the same curriculum.
 For organisational purposes the timetable is divided into two equal ability bands (L/H).
 L stands for ‘Light’ and H for ‘Hall’.
-For some subjects, the band is split further into two sub-bands.
+For some subjects, the band is split further into two sub-bands (M/I-following the alphabet).

-We adopt a belief in key stage 3 that students should not be defined too early in their secondary schooling by their key stage 2 results.
-Although, we use SATs scores (CAT tests in the absence of SATs this year) in a variety of ways, we aim to promote aspirations of students through a combined set and mixed ability approach to grouping.
-The exception is in maths, where experience and research demonstrates a model based on setting is more effective.
+We adopt a view that in key stage 3 students should not be defined too early in their secondary schooling by their key stage 2 results (or teacher assessment).
+Therefore, we aim to promote aspirations of students through a combined set and mixed ability approach to grouping.

-In Year 7, most subjects teach two equal top sets (using scaled scores from national curriculum ks2 tests) with the remainder of students taught in three mixed ability groups per band.
-At appropriate points in the year, generally after each main assessment week, student movement between groups can occur.
+In Years 8/9, most subjects teach two top sets.
+At appropriate points in the year, generally after each main assessment week (mid and end of year), student movement between groups occurs.
 This can be for both academic and pastoral reasons.
+All decisions on movements are ratified by the Deputy Headteacher, Curriculum (see later section).

 Key Stage 3Year 7 (Hours)Year 8 (Hours)Year 9 (Hours)Total (Hours)